MicroStrategy/rest-api-docs/docs/common-workflows/manage-incremental-refresh-report/create-an-irr.md

 Response Code: 201 (An Incremental Refresh Report is created successfully.)

-## The Model for the Definition of the Incremental Refresh Report
+## The model for the definition of the incremental refresh report

 The model for the definition of the Incremental Refresh Report can be represented with the following fields.